 All indications are that Audi is very serious about putting the e-tron GT Concept into production.
 Several of its concepts will have been proven by 2020 in the other e-tron models.

-For example, all the e-trons features separate electric motors for front and rear axles.
-The electronic control system coordinates the drive between the axles as well as left and right wheels.
-This makes each of them a genuine “quattro.”
+For example, all the e-trons features separate electric motors for the front and rear axles.
+The electronic control system coordinates the drive between the axles as well as left and right wheels making each of them a genuine “Quattro.”

 Electric Vehicle Adoption